oroinc/documentation/crm/user_guide_sales_tools/magento/magento_channels.rst

 5. **Magento Credit Memo**.
 When the entity is added to the channel of Magento type, the **Magento Credit Memos** menu is created under **Sales** in the main menu.
 These `credit memos <http://docs.magento.com/m1/ce/user_guide/order-processing/credit-refunds.html>`__ represent the document that lists the amount owed to customers and that could be applied to further purchases.
 In your Oro application, such credit memos can be viewed in a dedicated tab on the view pages of Magento-related accounts, customers and orders.

+6. **Comments Added to Orders**.
+You can view the comments added to an order by a manager in a Magento store as notes in Oro.
+Depending on the :ref:`configuration setup in the course of integration between Oro and a Magento store <user-guide-magento-channel-integration>`, these notes may or may not be visible on Account Magento Customer pages.

 .. hint::

     It is possible to add other entities to the channel, as well as delete most of the default entities from it, subject to your needs.

 .. finish_magento_channels_2